FDio/csit/docs/content/release_notes/current/_index.md

 # CSIT-2506 Release Report

 This section includes release notes for FD.io CSIT-2506.
-The CSIT report will be published on **Jul-09 2025**.
+The CSIT report has been published on **Jul-09 2025**.
 The release plan is published on [CSIT wiki](https://wiki.fd.io/view/CSIT/csit2506_plan) pages.

 The release notes of the previous CSIT release can be found